Jahia/jahia-scriptrunner/README.md

 Once all this is done it will then load and execute the Groovy script specified on the command line, passing it the following bound variables :

+    jdbcConnection - a java.sql.Connection class that contains the active connection to the database.
+IMPORTANT:
+    The JDBC connection autocommit is NOT activated, remember to always use commits to make sure the modifications are properly sent to the database.
+This is done because PostgreSQL requires non-autocommit connections to work with BLOBs.
-    jdbcConnection - a java.sql.Connection class that contains the active connection to the database jahiaInstallLocationFile - a java.util.File object that is the installation directory of Jahia classLoader - the ClassLoader used to load all the Jahia JARs and classes scriptOptions - a Properties object with all the options passed on the command line using the -X
+    jahiaInstallLocationFile - a java.util.File object that is the installation directory of Jahia classLoader - the ClassLoader used to load all the Jahia JARs and classes scriptOptions - a Properties object with all the options passed on the command line using the -X